ekourkchi/inclinet_project/README.md

 ![Fig7](https://user-images.githubusercontent.com/13570487/135530054-987a33b4-8207-4e4a-8f3b-8e98a7525f85.png)

 *Fig. 7: Examples of augmented images.
-IIn each panel, the PGC ID of the galaxy is in cyan.
+In each panel, the PGC ID of the galaxy is in cyan.
 Red is the classification label and magenta is the image pass-band, i.e. g, r, i and c, where c stands for RGB.*

 ##  3. <a name='Models'></a>Models